1. Answers

 2. Controlling Host Network and Ports in Kubernetes Pods

 In this guide, we will demonstrate how to control the use of host network and ports in Kubernetes pods using Pulumi.
-We will create a Kubernetes Pod that uses the host network and specifies host ports for its containers.
-This setup can be useful for applications that need to bind to specific network interfaces on the host machine.
+This guide will walk you through the process of creating a Kubernetes Pod that utilizes the host network and specifies host ports for its containers.
+This configuration is particularly useful for applications that need to bind to specific network interfaces on the host machine.

 Key Points